seathasky/FF14-MAC_ModSupport/README.md

 <h3>IMPORTANT!</h3>

-<h5>Before you continue any of these next steps, you will need to run this script to patch your Crossover 21.
+<h5>Before you continue any of these next steps, make sure you've patched your Crossover w/ Marzents script.
 If you do not do this,
 most mods will not work!
-  <br><br>
-This script also is currently only supported for those with a FF14 Windows game license.
   <br><br>
 Download and install the install script from here: https://github.com/marzent/ffxiv-on-mac
 <br><br>
 Xivlauncher plugin support may require a FF14 Windows game license due to how it authenticates.